liyi61/PetFinder.my-Adoption-Speed-Prediction/featured-users.md

 According to the previous graph, the base rate of pets with Adoption speed 0 is 410 / 14993 = __0.027__;
 There are 6861 cats in train dataset and 240 of them have Adoption Speed 0.
 So the rate is 240 / 6861 = __0.035__;
 Above diagram shows the differences between the general adoption rate and type-specified adoption rate.
+We can see that cats are more likely to be adopted early than dogs.
+On the other hand more dogs are adopted at slower speed.

 ### Personal websites